 - Reflect on feedback and learning from Curriculum 19 and ensure the curriculum reflects the needs of the global actuarial profession.

-- Identify a broad contemporary knowledge-base and skills, so IFoA members can pursue career opportunities in a wider range of emerging actuarial opportunities and roles.
+- Identify a broad contemporary knowledge base and skills, so IFoA members can pursue career opportunities in a wider range of emerging actuarial opportunities and roles.

 - Embed a process of continuous improvement to ensure the qualifications remain relevant.

 We have engaged Membership Matters, a specialist membership consultancy to manage this research.
-Membership Matters have worked with clients including, RIBA, Quality Assurance Agency for Higher Education and The National Trust to deliver strategic support in all areas of membership.
+Membership Matters have worked with clients including, RIBA, the Quality Assurance Agency for Higher Education and The National Trust to deliver strategic support in all areas of membership.